fabferri/az-pattern/private-link-and-private-endpoint/private-link-high-availability-conf/README.md

 [![5]][5]

 ## <a name="Azure function"></a>2.
 Configuration of the Azure function
+Configuration of Azure function can be done in three steps:
+- configuration of function application files
+- setting the function app environment variables
+- setup of the Azure function

+### <a name="Azure function"></a>2.1 Configuration of the function application files
 Before the creation of the function, as first action is required the configuration of application files. <br>
 A function app provides an execution context in Azure in which your functions run.
 The **host.json** file contains runtime-specific configurations and is in the root folder of the function app.